 * Man, Henry Cavill is buff, isn’t he?
 And I was caught off guard by the beard of depression Clark sports in his early scenes.
 An unshaven Clark is a rare sight, and I kind of wished he had kept that beard.
 It was a good look for him.

 * Ah, Pete Ross.
 He only had thirty seconds of screentime during that flashback, and I can already surmise he was the most annoying kind of kid there is.

 * “What was I supposed to do, dad?
-Just let them die?” “…Maybe” Everytime I watch this movie, I always laugh at how awful that sounds.
+Just let them die?” “…Maybe” Every time I watch this movie, I always laugh at how awful that sounds.
 Who says that to a thirteen year old?

 * Is it like a rite of passage for every Superman to be harassed by some random, drunken bar hooligan?
 He seems to attract these sorts of louts.

 * “The people of Earth are different from us, it’s true.
 But ultimately, I think that’s a good thing.
 They won’t necessarily make the same mistakes we did.
 Not if you guide them Kal.
 Not if you give them hope.
 That’s what this symbol means: the symbol of the house of El means hope.
 Embodied within that hope is the fundamental belief in the potential of every person to be a force for good”.